Back to Blog

 • Crunchbase, CB Insights — Insurance AI funding data (2025–2026)

-• Harper Insurance, Federato, Pace, WithCoverage, InsurTech Corgi — company filings and press releases
+• Harper Insurance, Federato, Pace, WithCoverage — company filings and press releases

 • Five Sigma, Tractable, Snapsheet — published performance metrics